hylo-lang/hylo/Docs/GenericDispatch.md

-reference-semantic languages, one might simply store a reference to the whole inside the part, but in a simple language with no first-class references, one must explicitly pass the whole structure around and access it with cumbersome repetive syntax.
+reference-semantic languages, one might simply store a reference to the whole inside the part, but in a simple language with no first-class references, one must explicitly pass the whole structure around and access it with cumbersome repetitive syntax.
 Examples require too much background to explain here, but suffice it to say that locally declared conformances will tend to overlap, and we think this use case is important.